Turnip Rock Farm and Cosmic Wheel Creamery

 Minimum Length of Stay: 3 months

-Work will primarily be in vegetable gardening, prepping beds, planting, weeding, harvesting, washing/packing veggies.
+Work will primarily be in vegetable gardening: prepping beds, planting, weeding, harvesting, washing/packing veggies.
 Some livestock chores will be included in your daily routine: milking, moving portable fence, feeding pigs, moving cows.
 Larger livestock projects are possible some days, such as sorting/handling cattle, loading pigs, packing meat orders, wrapping cheese.
 Work week will be full time 40-50 hours Mon- Friday.
-Some Saturday markets and weekend animal chores are requested.
-We will be living and working together so we will be looking for people who are respectful and can get along in a shared living situation.
+Weekend animal chores are requested and if you are interested in working at a farmers market, we attend a couple and would be happy to have you along!
+We will be living and working together, so we will be looking for people who are respectful and can get along in a shared living situation.
 Our farm is a friendly and safe work space.
 If you have ANY issues with accepting and being respectful of people who are gender-nonconforming, trans, LGBTQ+, people of color, or people of diverse nationalities or beliefs, please do not apply.

 We are happy to say that of the people we have worked with, many have gone on to continue farming on their own or with others.
 We have had workers return for a second season with us each season since 2010 and we have kept in touch with almost every person we have ever worked with.
 We really enjoy sharing this work with others and the friendships that develop.
 You will need to bring work clothes, gloves, warm clothing, rubber boots, rain suit, bedding and a good attitude.
 If you don’t have a car, a bike is suggested.
 Farm bikes are available.